Skip to content

 Emily came with a list, and we both left with lists.
 We have reached the point of ‘snagging’, tying up loose ends, answering odd questions, and working out the finer details of making this thing live.

 I’d gone through and assigned categories and tags to all my historical blogs –or so I thought.
 Emily had used her initiative with some that I’d missed, but there were still a couple that she couldn’t pigeonhole.
-We agreed that a blog from 2015, that didn’t fit my current work by a big enough margin that it didn’t fit a new category, was probably not worth keeping.
+We agreed that a blog from 2015, differed from my current work by a big enough margin that it didn’t fit a new category, was probably not worth keeping.
 This whole thing has been an interesting reminisce through the twists and turns of my business over the last decade.
 There are whole chunks about product descriptions, for instance, which are not something I want to concentrate on any more.

 Emily also helpfully explained to me that I can’t just rename a blog that I’m recycling, if the old name doesn’t fit any more.
 I’ll lose the Google page views associated with the old name, as well as mucking up any links to it.
 She’s going to set up a plugin so that if I want to do it again, then I can have the old name redirect to the new place.
 Hadn’t even occurred to me that it might be a problem – which is why I’m paying an expert!